How to Eat Healthy When You're Home All The Time

 - Aim for balance, variety, and moderation.

-These are strange times.
-And it's okay to crave comfort foods right now.
 All foods, if you eat them in moderation, can be part of healthy eating.
 On most days, eat from each food group—grains, protein foods, vegetables and fruits, and dairy.
 And choose different foods from each food group.
 For example, if you often choose apples, try reaching for a banana instead.